thephez/dash-user-docs/docs/core/dash-core/dash-core-wallet-arguments-and-commands-dashd.md

 ```

 ### Wallet debugging/testing options:

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "These options are normally hidden and will only be shown if using the help debug option: `dashd --held -help-debug`"
+> These options are normally hidden and will only be shown if using the help debug option: `dashd --held -help-debug`
-}
-[/block]

 ```text
   -dblogsize=<n>
        Flush wallet database activity from memory to disk log every <n>